cyrus-and/chrome-remote-interface/README.md

 Currently it is not possible to fetch the protocol descriptor ([`protocol.json`][local-json]) directly from the instrumented Chrome instance (see [#10][issue]); rather, that file can be fetched from the proper [source repository][remote-json] at every connection.
-By default, the [hardcoded local version][local-json] is used.
+By default, the [local version][local-json] is used.

 To override the above behavior there are basically three options: